homely-app/Calendar-Service/README.md

 ## Technology stack

-> A full stack react app built with the philosophy of continous-integrated, test-driven developement.
+> A full stack react app built with the philosophy of continuously-integrated, test-driven development.

 - CSS
 - HTML5